At least 40 killed in strike on Tripoli migrant detention centre

 An air strike late on Tuesday hit a detention centre for mainly African migrants in a suburb of the Libyan capital of Tripoli, killing at least 40 people and wounding 80, a health official said.

-It is the highest publicly reported toll of an air strike or shelling since eastern forces loyal to Khalifa Haftar three months ago launched an offensive with ground troops and aircraft to take the capital held by the internationally recognised government.
+It is the highest publicly reported toll of an air strike or shelling since eastern forces loyal to warlord Khalifa Haftar three months ago launched an offensive with militants and aircraft to take the capital held by the internationally recognised government.

 Published photos showed African migrants undergoing surgery in a hospital after the strike.
 Others lay on beds, some covered in dust or with limbs bandaged.

-Thousands of migrants are held in government-run detention centres in western Libya in what human rights groups and the United Nations say are often inhumane conditions.
+Thousands of migrants are held in government-run detention centres in western Libya in what human rights groups and the United Nations says are often inhumane conditions.

 Tajoura, east of Tripoli's centre, is home to several military camps of forces allied to Libya's internationally recognised government, which have been targeted by air strikes for weeks.

-On Monday, Haftar's Libyan National Army (LNA), which is allied to a parallel government, said it would start heavy air strikes on targets in Tripoli after "traditional means" of war had been exhausted.
+On Monday, Haftar's so-called Libyan National Army (LNA) said it would start heavy air strikes on targets in Tripoli after "traditional means" of war had been exhausted.

-An LNA official denied his force had hit the detention centre, saying militias allied to Tripoli had shelled it after a precision air strike by the LNA on a camp.
+An LNA official denied his forces had hit the detention centre, claiming forces allied to Tripoli had shelled it after a precision air strike by the LNA on a camp.